christhesoul/christhesoul.github.io/index.md

 And so we must write software well.

+It turns out that writing software well isn't too dissimilar from writing _anything_ well.

 Good writing is subjective but there are recurring themes:

 ### 1. Cut superfluous words